About the Aerotoxic Association

 We would encourage all those who have suffered aerotoxic poisoning on a flight to document their experience, receive immediate and appropriate medical attention and where necessary gain compensation.

 Additionally you will help raise awareness by becoming part of AeA’s growing membership.
-All members receive email support and benefits including a copy of Capt.
+All members receive email support and benefits including a copy of Cpt.
 Hoyte’s book ‘Aerotoxic Sydrome Aviation’s Darkest Secret’ and full length feature film ‘311 Conspiracy’ and access to a forum where you can find advice and support.

 - Support for sufferers of Aerotoxic Syndrome;